NativeScript/docs-v7/docs/ui/professional-ui-components/SideDrawer/show-over-navi-bar.md

 ---
-title: Use as root of the application and show over navigation bar
+title: Use as application root and show over navigation bar
 page_title: RadSideDrawer Use as root of the application and show over navigation bar | Progress NativeScript UI Documentation
 description: This article explains how to use the RadSideDrawer as a root of the application making it appear over the navigation bar.
 slug: sidedrawer-show-over-nav-bar
-tags: sidedrawer, overnavigation, drawer, navigation, bar, root
+tags: sidedrawer, overnavigation, drawer, navigation, bar, root, nativescript, professional, ui
 position: 3
 publish: true
 ---